 Can I grow seedlings in my Basement?
 Garage?
 Outbuilding?

 Yes, as long as the temperature is in the correct range.
-One person had a problem with seedlings being eaten by mice.
+One person had a problem with seedlings being eaten by mice in their garage.

 What temperature should seedlings be grown at?